jordaniza/dapp-workstation/README.md

 yarn types
 ```

-We can generate types using `npx hardhat typechain`, but this is generally used for contracts
+We can also generate types using `npx hardhat typechain`, but this is generally used for contracts.

 ## Metamask